Yes, it's that easy

 You can talk to them about what happens next and how you'll get your results

-Cara, 36, self-collected her own Cervical Screening Test sample
+Cara, 36, self-collected her Cervical Screening Test sample

 Cara, aged 36, attended her GP for a routine appointment.
-During that appointment, her doctor talked to her about cervical screening and, after explaining the purpose and importance of regular screening, asked Cara whether she would be comfortable using the self-collection method to take a sample.
+During that appointment, her doctor talked to her about cervical screening.
+After explaining the purpose and importance of regular screening, her GP asked Cara whether she would be comfortable using the self-collection method to take a sample.

 The self-collection process was quick and easy for Cara.